Diophantine Geometry over Groups VIII: Stability

+By going through the levels of each of the resolutions in the (formal) Makanin-Razborov diagrams that we have associated with the finitely many limit groups that are associated with the sequences of values that we consider, the (formal) abelian JSJ decompositions that are associated with the limit groups that are placed along these resolutions have a similar structure, i.e., they are obtained from graded JSJ decompositions of the corresponding $slow$ subgroups with respect to the image of the terminal level of the completion, $Comp$, where the distinguished vertex group in each such abelian decomposition is replaced by a limit group that is obtained from it by an amalgamated product with the image of the completion $Comp$, along an amalgamated subgroup which is the image of the terminal level of $Comp$.

+Therefore, the completion of a resolution in the constructed Makanin-Razborov diagrams is the amalgamated product of a graded closure of the completion, $Comp$, with another completion (that contains the subgroup $<q>$ as a subgroup), that are amalgamated along the common distinguished vertex groups in the abelian decompositions that are associated with the terminal levels of the two completions.

-By construction, a completion of a resolution in one of the constructed graded diagrams is a duo limit group.
-We take the completions of the resolutions that appear in the entire collection of diagrams associated with the various closures, $Cl_i$, to be the finite collection of (universal) duo limit groups, $Duo_1,\ldots,Duo_t$
+By the construction of the completions in these (formal) graded Makanin-Razborov diagrams, there is also a natural map from a (maximal) configuration limit group of the original rigid limit group, $Rgd(x,p,q,a)$, into it.
+The subgroup $<p>$ is mapped into the closure of the given completion $Comp$, and the subgroup $<q>$ is mapped into the other completion.
+Hence, the obtained amalgamated product is a duo limit group.
+We take the completions of the resolutions that appear in the entire finite collection of Makanin-Razborov diagrams that are associated with the various completions, $Comp$, that are placed in the various vertices of the diagram $Diag$, to be the finite collection of (universal) duo limit groups, $Duo_1,\ldots,Duo_t$, that is indicated in the statement of theorem 3.3.

-Let $Duo$ be a duo limit group that is associated with the given rigid limit group, and suppose that we are given a duo family, $duo$, that factors through it, i.e., a family that is associated with a given specialization of the variables $d_0$ in the duo limit group $Duo$.
-We need to show that the given duo family, $duo$, that factors through the duo limit groups $Duo$, is covered by a bounded collection of duo families that factor through the (universal) finite collection of duo limit groups $Duo_1,\ldots,Duo_t$.
-Note that the bound on the number of duo families of $Duo_1,\ldots,Duo_t$ is global and does not depend on the duo limit group $Duo$.
+Let $Duo$ be a duo limit group that is associated with the given rigid limit group, and suppose that we are given a rectangle, $rectangle$, that factors through it, i.e., a rectangle that is associated with a given value, $d_0^0$, of the variables $d_0$ in the duo limit group $Duo$.
+We need to show that the given rectangle, $rectangle$, that factors through the duo limit groups $Duo$, is covered by a bounded collection of rectangles that factor through the (universal) finite collection of duo limit groups $Duo_1,\ldots,Duo_t$.
+Note that the bound on the number of rectangles of $Duo_1,\ldots,Duo_t$ is supposed to be global and does not depend on the particular duo limit group $Duo$, or the rectangle $rectangle$.